 If I’m honest, I do love to drink alcohol, but I’ve made peace with the fact that it’s just not good to drink too much of it (bad for sleep, calories, aging, and hangovers — I get the worst ones ever!).
 So these days, I don’t have more than a few glasses of wine in a week or a few drinks of hard alcohol (neat or with soda water as my chaser).
 I’m hardcore about staying under ten units of alcohol a week.

 Also key to my skincare regimen is being sun conscious.
-I love the sun, and I soak it up every chance I get—I’m all about dark is beautiful, contrary what so many of us were taught growing up!
+I love the sun, and I soak it up every chance I get — I’m all about dark is beautiful, contrary to what so many of us were taught growing up!
 As a Brown girl, I have a higher tolerance than some people for sitting in the sun, but I still wear sunscreen religiously, and make sure I’m out of the sun before I get burned.

-When I’m able to, I engage in different forms of body work to maintain my physical (and mental) health.
+When I’m able to, I engage in different forms of body work to maintain my physical and mental health.
 I intermittently do acupuncture, massage therapy, osteopathy, reflexology, reiki, yoga, and facials.
-These practice help move energy through and out of the body, and have numerous benefits.
+These practices help move energy through and out of the body and have numerous benefits.
 If you can engage in just one of these practices, it can have a positive impact on your physical health.

 I view mindfulness as the ultimate health practice, because it simultaneously cares for our mental, spiritual, and physical well-being.
 I’ve already written about my favorite mindfulness practices, but when it comes to the physical benefits, it bears repeating: how you breathe and how you sit can change your life.